Francisco Buyo

-Francisco "Paco" Buyo Sánchez (born 13 January 1958) is a Spanish former footballer who played as a goalkeeper.
+Francisco "Paco" Buyo Sánchez (born 13 January 1958) is a Spanish former professional footballer who played as a goalkeeper.

 Best known for his Sevilla and Real Madrid spells, he appeared in 542 La Liga matches, third all-time highest at the time of his retirement, winning 12 major titles with the latter club.

 Buyo was a backup on the Spain national team for about one decade, representing the nation in two European Championships.